Augustine Kpehe Ngafuan

-Augustine Kpehe Ngafuan (born April 7, 1970) served from 2012 to 2015 as the Minister of Foreign Affairs of Liberia, in the administration of President Ellen Johnson-Sirleaf.
+Augustine Kpehe Ngafuan (born April 7, 1970) is Liberia’s current Minister of Finance and Development Planning.
+He previously served from 2012 to 2015 as the Minister of Foreign Affairs of Liberia, in the administration of President Ellen Johnson-Sirleaf.
 Ngafuan was Minister of Finance for Liberia during Johnson-Sirleaf's first term, and was then appointed to his post at the Ministry of Foreign Affairs on January 17, 2012.
 He took office on February 10, 2012, succeeding Toga McIntosh.